 An IPN URL correctly configured in your account is necessary for PayPal payments to work correctly.
 If payments are not set to Completed on your website but you receive the money in your PayPal account, you should check if the IPN is setup correctly.

 Log into your PayPal account -> Click Profile -> Go to Profile and settings -> My selling tools -> Click “Update” in the Instant Payment Notifications section -> Turn On IPN and set your listener’s URL.

 Also check “Receive IPN messages (Enabled)” then Save changes.

 An SSL certificate is used to establish a secure encrypted connection (HTTPS).
-PayPal IPN has been/will be updated to https for added security, therefor you’ll need to install an SSL certificate on your membership site for accepting payments via PayPal Standard.
+PayPal IPN has been updated to https for added security, therefor you’ll need to install an SSL certificate on your membership site in order to accept payments.